department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/post-9-11/yellow-ribbon-program.md

 - Served at least 36 months on active duty (either all at once or total over separate time periods)
 - Received a Purple Heart and were honorably discharged after any amount of service
 - Served for at least 30 continuous days (all at once, without a break) after September 10, 2001 and were discharged after 60 days with a service-connected disability
-- Are the dependent child using benefits transferred by a Veteran
 - Are the dependent child using benefits transferred by a Servicemember who has served for at least 36 months on active duty and qualifies at the 100% level

 **Note:** At this time, you're not eligible if you're an active-duty Servicemember or the spouse of an active-duty Servicemember.
 But, as of August 1, 2022, you may become eligible for the maximum benefit rate under the Post-9/11 GI Bill if you're an active-duty Servicemember who qualifies at the 100% level, or the spouse using the transferred benefits of an active-duty Servicemember who qualifies at the 100% level.